markusmoenig/TheFramework/Readme.md

-*TheFramework is work in progress and features are incomplete and may change*

-TheFramework is an abstraction layer for your application or 2D game.
+TheFramework is an abstraction layer for your application or game.
 You create your app inside a trait, pass it to TheFramework and it will run on all currently supported application backends.

 Basically TheFramework opens a window and provides a pixel buffer for drawing and user events (mouse, keyboard, trackpads etc). to your application trait.

-It also provides a range of 2D drawing and utility functions for your application or game.

-This enables you to focus entirely on your application without worrying about the platform specifics.
+[TheRenderer](https://github.com/markusmoenig/TheRenderer) is an integrated, fast and stateful rendering framework which is integrated into TheFramework.

 ### Current Backends